 Why is it important?

-Local SEO is extremely important, especially if you have a business with a brick-and-mortar store, or one that provides a service in a certain locality.
+Local SEO is extremely important, especially if you have a business with a brick-and-mortar store, or one that provides a service in a certain service area.

-According to a study done by Forbes, 95% of smartphone users have used their device to perform local searches, out of which 61% called the business and 59% visited.
+According to a study done by Forbes, 95% of smartphone users have used their device to perform mobile searches for local businesses, out of which 61% called the business and 59% visited.